yhilpisch/dx/README.md

 ![alt text](http://hilpisch.com/images/derivatives_analytics_front.jpg "Wiley Book")

-This book---published by Wiley Finance (cf. http://derivatives-analytics-with-python.com) with the sub-title "Data Analysis, Models, Simulation, Calibration, Hedging"---introduces into the **market-based valuation of financial derivatives** and explains what models can be used (e.g. stochastic volatiltiy jump diffusions), how to discretize them and how to simulate paths for such models.
+This book---published by Wiley Finance (cf. http://derivatives-analytics-with-python.com) with the sub-title "Data Analysis, Models, Simulation, Calibration, Hedging"---introduces into the **market-based valuation of financial derivatives** and explains what models can be used (e.g. stochastic volatility jump diffusions), how to discretize them and how to simulate paths for such models.
 It also shows how to calibrate those models parametrically to market observed options quotes and implied volatilities.
 The book also introduces basic numerical hedging schemes for non-vanilla instruments based on advanced financial models.
 The approach is a practical one in that all topics are illustrated by a self-contained set of Python scripts.

 This book equips you with the **quantitative finance knowledge** needed to understand the general valuation approach and to apply the financial models provided by DX Analytics.
 For example, the book intensively discusses the discretization and simulation of such models like the square-root diffusion of Cox-Ingersoll-Ross (1985) or the stochastic volatility model of Heston (1993) as well as their calibration to market data.

 ## Installation & Usage

-he most simple and efficient way to start using DX Analytics is by registering for the **Python Quant Platform** under http://trial.quant-platform.com (cf. the overview document http://quant-platform.com/Python_Quant_Platform.html).
+he most simple and efficient way to start using DX Analytics is by registering for the **Quant Platform** under http://pqp.io.

 After registration, you will find a folder in your home directory called ``dx-analytics``.
 In this folder, you find **14 Jupyter Notebooks** which you can open by clicking on one of them and which are the sources for this documentation.
 You can interactively execute and easily adjust the code and the examples provided there.

-At this stage, the library is provided to allow interested, potential users a **preview** of DX Analytics.
-It is recommended to get in touch with The Python Quants Group (via dx@tpq.io) before you start using the library for somthing serious.
+At this stage, the library is provided to allow interested, potential users a **easy way** to get started with DX Analytics.
+It is recommended to get in touch with The Python Quants Group (via dx@tpq.io) before you start using the library for something serious.

 DX Analytics has no dependencies apart from a few standard libraries (e.g. NumPy, pandas, matplotlib).
-It can be used generally with any of the popular scientific Python distributions, like **Anaconda** (cf. http://continuum.io/downloads).
+It can be used generally with any of the popular scientific Python distributions, such **Anaconda** (cf. http://anaconda.com).

 You find all you need in the Github repository http://github.com/yhilpisch/dx.
 Simply clone the directory to your local/remote machine, navigate to the folder and use the notebooks provided.
 You should also copy the library folder ``dx`` to your ``site-packages`` directory of your Python distribution for easy importing.